-The Buffalo Hills Property ("Buffalo Hills") is held by the Buffalo Hills Joint Venture ("BHJV"), which has three participants: Ovintiv (formerly EnCana Corporation) (34.14%), Star Diamond Corporation (32.93%) and the Company (32.93%).
+The Buffalo Hills Property ("Buffalo Hills") is held by the Buffalo Hills Joint Venture ("BHJV"), which is comprised of Star Diamond Corporation (50%) and the Company (50%).
 The Company is the Operator of the BHJV.
 Buffalo Hills is comprised of 21 mineral leases covering 4,848 ha, located in north central Alberta centered approximately 120 km northeast of Peace River and 400 km northwest of Edmonton.
 To date, a total of 41 kimberlites have been discovered in the region, of which 28 are diamondiferous.
-Kimberlite bodies range in size from 1 - 47 ha.
+Kimberlite bodies range in size from 1-47 ha.
 In addition, four metallic and industrial mineral permits were staked near the main lease holdings in 2015, these permits expired in 2017.
 Buffalo Hills is currently on care and maintenance.